xyuan04/ZCW-Interview-Problem6-TypeScript/README.md

 # Typescript

+_Hot, Hot, HOT!_

-A directive has come down from Vice President Lossie - our organization needs to know more about TYPESCRIPT because she has heard that several companies willneed dozens of people who know the language.
+A directive has come down from Vice President Lossie - our organization needs to know more about **TypeScript** because she has heard that several companies will need dozens of people who know the language.

 https://www.typescriptlang.org